Nabosswende/alx-system_engineering-devops/0x00-shell_basics/README.md

 *Moving the file betty from /tmp/ to /tmp/my_first_directory* *Deleting the file betty*
 *Deleting the directory my_first_directory that is in the /tmp directory.*
+*Changing the working directory to the previous one.*